dustedmtl/lastu/USAGE.md

  - The executable / application (`wm2.exe` / `wm2.app`)
    - Alternatively, use the source version with: `python3 ui-qt6.py`
      - See the [building instructions](BUILDING.md) for generating virtualenv for python
- - The database file (SQLite3)
+ - The database (a file in the form of SQLite3)
  - The init file `wm2.ini` (optional)

 ## Init file and database file

-At this point the main function of the init file is to tell the application what the database file is and where it should be found.
+The main function of the init file is to tell the application what the database file is and where it should be found.
 For a more general description of the options, please see [Init file configuration](#init-file-configuration).

 The init file itself is looked for from two locations:
  - The same directory where the application is located in